MonPlan/monPlan-API/README.md

-# nAPIServer
+# monPlan API Test server
-This is an API Testing Server built on of Node.js
+This is an API Testing Server built on of Node.js for monPlan as an alternative (with server side logic)

 # Usage